Best overall hard shell luggage

 Does hard shell luggage crack?

-Although generally durable and designed to withstand impact, hard shell luggage may crack if the quality, design and construction is lacking.
-Some materials, like ABS plastic, is more prone to cracking than others, like polycarbonate.
+Although generally durable and designed to withstand impact, hard shell luggage may crack if the quality, design and construction are lacking.
+Some materials, like ABS plastic, are more prone to cracking than others, like polycarbonate.